#001 – Orchestra

 A Slope

-Comprising 30-tone groups that harmonize to produce a joyful melody.
-Two balls, released along distinct paths with a slight time lag, converge to play the same musical piece.
+Thirty tone groups harmonize to produce a joyful melody.
+Two balls, released along distinct paths with a slight time lag, converge to play the same piece.

 A Crank